demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-services-list
 ***
-Retrieve a list of all services, or filter by name
+Retrieves a list of all services, or filter by name.

 #### Base Command